2022 Trooping the Colour

 The 2022 Trooping the Colour ceremony was held on Thursday 2 June 2022, as part of the Platinum Jubilee celebrations of Queen Elizabeth II.
-Over 1,400 parading soldiers, 200 horses and 400 musicians came together in the traditional parade to mark the Queen's Official Birthday, which usually takes place on the second Saturday of June.
-It was the final Birthday Parade to take place under the reign of Elizabeth II before her death on 8 September that year.
+Over 1,400 parading soldiers, 200 horses, and 400 musicians came together in the traditional parade to mark the Queen's Official Birthday, which usually takes place on the second Saturday of June.
+It was the final Birthday Parade to take place under the reign of Elizabeth II before her death on 8 September later that year.

 The parade

-The parade started at 10 am BST.
+The parade started at 10 am British Summer Time (BST).
 The colour was trooped by the 1st Battalion, Irish Guards, and more than 1,200 officers and soldiers from the Household Division put on a display of military pageantry on Horse Guards Parade, together with hundreds of Army musicians and around 240 horses.
 The King's Troop, Royal Horse Artillery fired the 82-gun salute in London's Hyde Park.
 In a break with tradition, the Prince of Wales (then-Colonel of the Welsh Guards), who was joined by the Duke of Cambridge (then-Colonel of the Irish Guards) and Anne, Princess Royal (Colonel of the Blues and Royals), inspected the guards and took the salute on behalf of Elizabeth II.
 The Household Cavalry Mounted Regiment returned to Buckingham Palace at the end of the parade, where the Queen, accompanied by the Duke of Kent (Colonel of the Scots Guards), took the salute while standing on the balcony of the palace.

-People viewed the display along The Mall as the troops paraded to and from Horse Guards Parade on its journey between Buckingham Palace and the parade ground.
-The public were also be able to watch the ceremony on a large screen at St James's Park.
-7,500 ticketed spectators were present at the Horse Guards Parade and another 7,000 at the Victoria Memorial.
+Members of the public viewed the display along The Mall as the troops paraded to and from Horse Guards Parade on its journey between Buckingham Palace and the parade ground.
+The public were also able to watch the ceremony on a large screen at St James's Park.
+7,500 ticketed spectators were present at the Horse Guards Parade, and another 7,000 at the Victoria Memorial.

 During the rehearsals at Horse Guards Parade, five people were injured after a section of the spectator stands fell apart.